 Again, it is an incredibly odd rearrangement of priorities, where the Fed wishes for us to start believing in them again because they now want to show how their models were actually less certain than you were led to believe they were; and that their predictions weren’t wrong, the economy that resulted was just in a different part of the probability “cone” or “fan” than they claimed contemporarily.

 The whole thing is instead illustrative of only one thing, and it has actually little to do with accuracy, predictions, or models.
 The Fed in 2016, as fan charts were first brought up officially at the January 2016 FOMC meeting, finally admitted it had a credibility problem and could no longer afford, quite literally, to keep claiming QE had worked and would work.
 The Committee looks now to rewrite its own history so as to say that they only thought QE could have worked but overall they were uncertain about it the whole time (they swear).
-They just didn’t say so then, so they might as well start saying so now as if that might help correct their credibility problem.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+They just didn’t say so then, so they might as well start saying so now as if that might help correct their credibility problem.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.